spstiger/KincoExampleTemperature/README.md

 # KincoExampleTemperature
-Example Project for Temperature Display in Kinco HMI
+An example project for displaying a temperature value in a Kinco HMI.

 ![Temperaturanzeige](/spstiger_Beispiel_Temperaturanzeige.png)